top of page

 * "It’s the beautiful skins that wrinkle [fastest],” the charlatan cosmetician Habib (“Bibi”), a Lebanese Greek veteran of the Great War sporting an Old Etonian tie, says in Paul Morand’s parody of Proustian high society, “La nuit de Putney” (1923).

 Ezra Pound translated some of the multinational "Nights" in Morand's Tendres Stocks (to which Proust contributed the Preface), but not "La nuit de Putney."
-For Pound's English versions, see Morand, Fancy Goods: Open All Night (New York: New Directions, 1984).
+For Pound's (clunky!)
+English versions, see Morand, Fancy Goods: Open All Night (New York: New Directions, 1984).

 Recent Posts